 - Simbang Gabi – As a country with a huge number of Christians particularly Catholics, it is without a doubt that most of the citizens are religious if not spiritual.
 Part of their Christian devotion is attending a daily dawn mass for nine consecutive days.
 Simbang Gabi starts on the 16th of December and ends on the 24th.
 The last mass is called Misa de Gallo(occurs on Christmas Eve).
 One of the best things in Simbang Gabi is that you get to buy and taste those traditional Filipino delicacies like bibingka and puto bumbong(both are made out of steamed rice flour).

-- Christmas Carols – Christmas songs make us feel more the essence of the yuletide.
-However, listening to them couldn’t get better when done right in front of your home.
+- Christmas Carols – Christmas songs bring us closer to the essence of the yuletide.
+But listening to the season’s music couldn’t get better when performed live in front of your sweet home.
 Filipino carolers come in different groups.
 There are kids, young people, adults, or mixed carolers.
 They are mainly composed of singers, guitarists, and other local instrumentalists.
 The most common instrument used by kids carolers is made out of “tansan” or bottled-caps.
 These tansan are flattened out and stacked up in an iron wire so as to produced noise like cymbals.

 - Media Noche – The New Year’s Eve or Media Noche is another extravagant feast next to Noche Buena.
 It’s also one big family-friends gathering where they can hope and wish for another year of prosperity.
 The foods served on the table during this celebration can be pretty the same as with Noche Buena(with sometimes the exception of Jamon and queso de bola).
 The main difference though is the collection of twelve different round fruits properly arranged on the table.
 They are supposed to represent money, good health, and happiness for the following year to come.
 When the clock hits 12 midnight, firecrackers, fireworks, and other forms of noisemakers such as pans or torotot(horns usually made of plastics) fill the air and sky.
 Many people go out of the street to watch this big event.
 Although precautions need to be taken to avoid accidents from stray firecrackers.